Skip to main content Skip to navigation

 Research Interests

-My main research activity involves developing and running plasma physics simulations using the particle-in-cell code EPOCH.
-During my PhD, I focused on simulating the radiation produced in high intensity (>1020 Wcm-2) laser-solid interactions, which led me to write a new bremsstrahlung module for the EPOCH code.
+I develop and run plasma physics simulations using the particle-in-cell code EPOCH.
+During my PhD, I focused on simulating the radiation produced in high intensity (>1020 Wcm-2) laser-solid interactions, which led me to write a new bremsstrahlung module for the EPOCH code, along with a new hybrid electron-transport mode.
 I also have an interest in QED plasma physics, and have experience using Geant4 for high energy physics.

 Previous positions